 On my second visit to New Orleans, we visited Whitney Plantation, which is the only former plantation that focuses solely on the experience of enslaved peoples in Louisiana.
 A tour of Whitney Plantation is a must in my opinion.

 There's SO MUCH to do in New Orleans without ever setting foot on Bourbon Street.
 In fact, with four full days in the city, there was still plenty we didn't see (and even more that we didn't eat!).

 Next time, I'd spend more time in the Bywater and Faubourg Marigny neighborhoods.
 I might take a steamboat ride on the Mississippi.
 I would probably take another ghost or vampire tour.
-I would consider a swamp or bayou tour.
-And I would try to get to Whitney Plantation.
+And I would consider a swamp or bayou tour.

 Whatever you do, don't think that there's nothing more to NOLA than partying on Bourbon Street!

 When to go to New Orleans